© Crown copyright 2016

-As an alternative to completing this panel you may use the trust information form JO which is available to download from our website.
-Form JO contains the same options as panel 10 but is designed as a separate form in order to assist in providing the relevant information and ensuring that each joint transferee signs a declaration of trust (see panel 12 below.)
+As an alternative to completing this panel, you may use the trust information form JO.
+Form JO contains the same options as panel 10 but is designed as a separate form to assist in providing the relevant information and ensuring that each joint transferee signs a declaration of trust (see panel 12 below.)
 If the declaration of the trust on which the transferees will be holding the property is already contained in a separate deed or will, a conveyancer may include details of it in, and sign, the form JO instead of the transferees.

 If neither panel 10 of the transfer nor a form JO are completed and lodged with the application to register a transfer to joint transferees, we will enter a Form A restriction by default.